cyew3/oneVPL-intel-gpu/api/documentation/mediasdkusr-man.md

 #include “mfxvideo++.h”     /* optional for C++ development */
 #include “mfxplugin.h”      /* plugin development */
 Link these libraries:
-    libmfx.lib              /* The SDK static dispatcher library */
-or
-    libmfx.a                /* The SDK static dispatcher library */
+    libmfx.so              /* The SDK dispatcher library */

 ```

 The following sections describe the **USER** class of functions including rules that application developers must follow when programming with **USER** functions.